tonyli1121/Reddit-Analysis/README.md

 	<3> Visualize data using the model.
 	<4> Check against conclusion from <1.1>

-## Other possible research questions:
+## Other possible research questions if the six handshake is not acceptable:

 	<1> among different posts, what are the top topics users talk about?
 (USING NLP)
 		- Political?